S. P. Adithanar: Political career

-Naam Tamilar party
+Naam Tamilar Katchi

-In 1958, Adithanar founded the "We Tamils" (நாம் தமிழர் கட்சி) party with the platform of forming a sovereign Tamil state.
+In 1958, Adithanar founded the "Naam Tamilar Katchi" (நாம் தமிழர் கட்சி) party with the platform of forming a sovereign Tamil state.
 It wanted the creation of a homogeneous Greater Tamil Nadu incorporating Tamil-speaking areas of India and Sri Lanka.
 The party's headquarters was named Tamiḻaṉ Illam (lit.
 The Home of the Tamilian).
 In 1960, the party organised statewide protests for the secession of Madras and the establishment of a sovereign Tamil Nadu.
 The protests were marked by the burning of maps of India (with Tamil Nadu left out).
 Adithanar was arrested for organising them.
 The party along with M. P. Sivagnanam's Tamil Arasu Kazhagam was also involved in the movement to change the name of the state from Madras State to Tamil Nadu.
 Adithanar lost the 1962 election from Tiruchendur and was elected to the Legislative Council in 1964.
 The WT contested the 1967 election as an ally of the Dravida Munnetra Kazhagam (DMK) under the DMK's "Rising Sun" symbol.
 It elected four members to the Assembly, including Adithanar, who won from Srivaikuntam.
 The party merged with the DMK in 1967.